Start Your Michigan LLC in just a Few Minutes

 Let Us Help You!

 Gain the benefits of a corporation without the hassle.
-An LLC operates without stockholder meetings, meeting minutes, or extra tax burdens.
-It’s easy to keep an LLC in good standing, too.
-Check out our cheat sheet on the advantages, below.
-It’s made to be helpful if you’re left with questions on the advantages of an LLC in this state.
+A Michigan LLC operates without stockholder meetings, meeting minutes, or extra tax burdens.
+It’s easy to keep a Michigan LLC in good standing, too.
+Check out our cheat sheet about the advantages below.
+It’s made to be helpful if you’re left with questions about the advantages of operating an LLC in Michigan.

 Look the name you have in mind up on Michigan state’s Corporate Division website.
 This will ensure you don’t take another business’s name.
 The business name you choose must be unique. https://cofs.lara.state.mi.us/corpweb/CorpSearch/CorpSearch.aspx

-Michigan does not impose restrictions on members.
-The limits include that all members are over 18 years of age.
-Relevant professional licenses must be current and valid.
+When starting an LLC, it’s important to determine the organization’s governance.
+You’ll need to know who your LLC’s members will be to form an LLC in Michigan.
+Michigan does not impose restrictions on members within the business.
+The limits only include that all members are over 18 years of age, and that relevant professional licenses and permits must be current and valid.

-Your organization’s members can be managers.
-Hiring a non-member manager is also an option.
-Think of members like shareholders.
-You may decide your LLC needs a member-managed structure that resembles a partnership.
-You can still appoint a non-owner as a company manager as your company grows.
+The members of your Michigan LLC can be management.
+Hiring a non-member for management is also an option.
+Think of each member like a shareholder.
+You may decide that your LLC needs a member-managed structure that resembles a partnership.
+You can still appoint a non-owner as a company manager as your company grows or offers more services.

-The members will become part of the business’s formal operating agreement.
-Use form CSCL/CD700 or form BCS/CD 701 to define the roles of your LLCs members during the planning process.
-These required forms can guide your planning efforts.
+The members will become part of the business’ formal Operating Agreement.
+Use form CSCL/CD700 or form BCS/CD 701 to define the roles of your LLC’s members during the planning process.
+These required forms can guide your planning efforts as you work towards starting an LLC.

-The members of your planned LLC can live within or outside of the United States.
-Yet, your designated Registered Agent must be a Michigan resident.
-Failing to meet this requirement will result in losing good standing with the state.
-A resident agent is essential to prevent an LLC filing rejection.
+The members of your LLC can live within or outside of the United States, but your designated registered agent must be a Michigan resident with a real Michigan address.
+Failing to meet this requirement will result in losing your Certificate of Good Standing with the state.
+A resident registered agent is essential to prevent an LLC filing rejection for your new business.

-Your selected resident agent must have a physical address within the state.
+Your selected registered agent must have a physical address within Michigan state and must be available during normal business hours.
 Post office boxes do not qualify.
-They must also take responsibility for accepting mail related to legal actions.
-The address associated with your resident agent must be available to process servers.
+Your registered agent must take responsibility for accepting mail related to legal actions.
+The address associated with your registered agent must be available to process servers.

-At no time can your LLC be without a registered agent.
-If you need to leave the state, a new registered agent with a physical address must be assigned.
+At no time can your LLC be without a registered agent in Michigan.
+If your registered agent needs to leave the state, a new registered agent in Michigan with a physical address must be assigned.
 You cannot have business mail forwarded to another state by the post office, either.
-If need be, you can hire a professional Resident Agent to forward items to you.
+If need be, you can hire a professional resident agent service to forward items to you.

-Hiring a professional Resident Agent enables you to fulfill Michigan’s requirements.
-Many of these agents charge on an annual basis.
-They’re specialists in forwarding important statements, notices, documents, and legal demands to clients.
-Some charge handsome fees for this service.
+Hiring a professional registered agent service enables you to fulfill Michigan’s requirements.
+A registered agent service will usually charge on an annual basis.
+Their team is made of up professional resident agent specialists that know how to collect and forward important statements, notices, documents, and legal demands to clients.
 Be sure to pick a reliable support if you’re unable to appoint an agent from within your organization.

-Professional resident agents can also save you money.
-It’s wiser to pay for an agent than risk state-related late fees and missed court appearances.
+A professional service can also save you money.
+It’s wiser to pay for a professional service than to risk state-related late fees and missed court appearances.
 They can also add a layer of privacy to your LLC.
+Contact LLC Formations for more information about choosing a responsible party for your business.

-If you elect to file on your own, you have two choices: file by mail with standard service or expedited service.
+If you elect to file on your own, you have two choices when you file by mail: standard service or expedited service.

 Expedited filings can cut the amount of time you must wait by approximately 5 days.
 But it will also increase the cost of the process.
 You may want to invest in getting help to ensure you’re successful the first time, instead.